-- 1.1.1 Effective the first pay period following November 1, 2016, all members of the bargaining unit will receive a salary survey adjustment (minimum 1% increase) based on the results of the Benchmark Salary Survey at the 60th percentile (surveyed agencies based on mutual agreement between the City and the union). - 1.1.2 Effective the first pay period following .November 1, 2017, all members of the bargaining unit will receive a four percent (4%) increase to their base salary. - 1.1.3 Effective the first pay period following November 1, 2018, all members of the bargaining unit will receive a four percent (4%) increase to their base salary. - 1.1.4 Effective the first pay period following November 1, 2019, all members of the bargaining unit will receive a four percent (4%) increase to their base salary. - On or around October 1, 2020, the City agrees to conduct a new Benchmark Salary Survey at the 50th percentile with the same agencies surveyed during the ratification of this new contract (approximately July/August 2016). - 1.1.5 Effective the first pay period following November 1, 2020, all members of the bargaining unit will receive a three and 1⁄2 percent (3.5%) increase to their base salary OR salary adjustment based on the results from the 2020 Benchmark Salary Survey.
-The union has the option of making the selection for each class of the benchmark positions identified in the salary survey. - 1.2.1 The City shall contribute \$250 to an employee's deferred compensation account for each month that the employee contributes a minimum amount of \$25 per pay period.
+- 1.1.1 Effective the first pay period following July 1, 2022 or first pay period after City Council approval, whichever is later, all members of the bargaining unit will receive a five percent (5%) increase to their base salary. - 1.1.2 Effective the first pay period following July 1, 2023, all members of the bargaining unit will receive a three and one half percent (3.5%) increase to their base salary. - 1.1.3 Effective the first pay period following July 1, 2024, all members of the bargaining unit will receive a three and one half percent (3.5%) increase to their base salary. - 1.1.4 All represented IBEW employees as of the date payment is made will receive a one-time non-PERSable stipend of \$10,000 to be paid with the first pay period following July 1, 2022 or the first pay period after City Council approval, whichever is later. - 1.1.5 The City shall contribute \$250 to an employee's deferred compensation account for each month that the employee contributes a minimum amount of \$25 per pay period.